 Discover the Historic Center around the Grand Place

+Even if you only have 2 days in Brussels, you can’t miss the Historic Center.
 The stunningly elegant architecture of the Grand Place is truly breathtaking to behold in person.
 Walk through the Grand Place, which is officially designated a UNESCO World Heritage List, and grab a coffee at one of the cafes and restaurants surrounding the central square to take a break from your explorations, people watch and take in what is widely considered one of the most beautiful squares in the world.
 Be sure to return at night, when the Grand Place is all lit up.

 Try the Pommes Frites at Frit Flagey in Ixelles